Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

    Using ``--msvc=latest`` enforces using this compiler.

--  The **MinGW64** compiler (used with ``--mingw64``) option, must be the one Nuitka downloads, and it enforces that because there was very frequent breakage with the complete tooling used.
+-  The **MinGW64** compiler (used with ``--mingw64``) option, must be the one Nuitka downloads, and it enforces that because there were very frequent breakage with the complete tooling used.

    Nuitka will offer to automatically download it if no usable C compiler is found.
 Using ``--mingw64`` enforces using this compiler.